Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules

 \subsubsection{Bethe-Salpeter equation}

 One may incorporate the unitary condition through the Bethe-Salpeter equation (BSE).
 For simplicity, we start from the singe-channel scattering amplitude.

 The Bethe-Salpeter equation reads

-where $G$ is the hadron-hadron loop function.
-Except the $s$-channel unitarity, the kernel interaction $V$ governs the dynamics of the scattering system. $P$, $q^{\prime}$, and $q$ are the total four-momentum, relative ones in the initial and final states, respectively.
-The Lippmann-Schwinger equation has a very similar form but in a nonrelativistic framework where the integral is performed for the three momentum.
+where $P$, $q^{\prime}$, and $q$ are the total four-momentum, relative ones in the initial and final states, respectively. $G$ is the hadron-hadron loop function { with $k$ the four-momentum in the loop. $m_1$ and $m_2$ are the masses of the scattering hadrons.} The Lippmann-Schwinger equation has a very similar form but in a nonrelativistic framework where the integral is performed for the three momentum.
 In Sec.~\ref{sec:noverd}, we will see that Eq.~\eqref{eq:BS} is equivalent to the dispersion relation of the $T$-matrix [c.f.~Eq.~\eqref{eq:N/Dg}] constrained by the unitary condition if the left-hand cut is neglected~\cite{Oller:2000fj}.

 The BSE in Eq.~\eqref{eq:BS} can be understood as the nonperturbative resummation of the $s$-channel loops as shown in Fig.~\ref{Fig:tmatrix}.
 The BSE can generate the poles of the $S$-matrix corresponding to the bound states or resonances, which is impossible in $\chi$PT.
 Thus, the BSE was widely used to investigated the so-called ``dynamically generated" states.
 These poles originate from the hadron-hadron scattering dynamics and can be understood as the meson-meson/meson-baryon/baryon-baryon molecules to some extent.